Tips for conducting a workshop that WORKS!

 If you ever get a bunch of trainers in a room, get ready!
 It will be a spirited and bumpy ride!
-You’ll see a whole lot of fun-filled moments with laughter, analytical exchanges, and demonstrative, exaggerated body motions.
+You’ll see many fun-filled moments with laughter, analytical exchanges, and demonstrative, exaggerated body motions.

 Trainers have a way of seeing the seed of learning/opportunity in just about everything.
-Since we are conveyors of knowledge, we use everything we can as props…including our own voices and bodies.
+Since we are conveyors of knowledge, we use everything we can as props, including our voices and bodies.

 The first step toward being a good trainer is understanding you are different… and that is okay.

 Follow your intuition when designing workshops.
-You may have a unique “take” on info-delivery, but, embrace it!
+You may have a unique “take” on info-delivery, but embrace it!
 It may lead you off the beaten path…so what?
 Trainers have a gift to do this.
-Don’t fight it in order to fit into a traditional classroom sort of “box”.
+Don’t fight it to fit into a traditional classroom sort of “box”.
 Pique that creativity and see where it takes you!